 Whew!
 Now that you know the hazards of common home electrical mistakes, turn to the experts.

-Our experienced electricians will take care of your electrical installations and repairs… professionally and, above all, safely.
+Our experienced electricians will take care of your electrical wiring renovations, installations and repairs… professionally and, above all, safely.